oasis-tcs/openc2-jadn/jadn-v2.0.md

 schema, but a package can also be represented unambiguously in other formats more suited to human understanding.
 This specification uses JSON to precisely define the structure of a JADN schema, but uses the IDL format described in Section 7 where understanding purpose and meaning is the primary goal.
-These representations are equivalent, and the JSON definition of all IDL content is included with this specification.
+These representations are equivalent, but if there is a conflict the JSON definition has precedence.

 -------